 This can only happen if ordinary Labour Party members, Constituency Labour Parties (CLPs) and affiliated organisations show their democratic support for adoption of PR as policy.
 Everyone has a role to play - and we're here to help.

 What else can I do as a Labour Party member?

 Join the Labour Campaign for Electoral Reform.
 LCER is open to all Labour Party members who support reform of the voting system, and launched a new website in April 2016!

 Vote for the motion for PR on Labour Policy Forum, the Party's online policy development tool.
 This is already the most-voted for motion on the site.
 Log in using your party membership number and add your support!
 (Note: users have previously reported difficulty registering with the predecessor to this website - we hope the newly revamped site will work better, but let us know if not.)

-Invite an expert speaker to your Constituency Labour Party (CLP) meeting to talk about PR.
+Invite an expert speaker to your Constituency Labour Party (CLP) meeting to talk about PR (ASAP after the General Election).
 Get in touch with us, talk to a member of your CLP executive, and we can identify a speaker and fix up a date.
 This is a great way to start the discussion within your local party.
 We can provide speakers from Make Votes Matter, or suggest speakers from the Labour Campaign for Electoral Reform, the Electoral Reform Society, Compass, and other democracy organisations.

-Submit a motion calling on Labour to adopt PR as policy through your CLP.
-We need as many CLPs as possible to show their support for proportional representation to place it firmly on the agenda by the time of next year's conference.
+Submit a motion calling on Labour to adopt PR as policy through your CLP (ASAP after the General Election).
+We need as many CLPs as possible to show their support for proportional representation to place it firmly on the agenda by the time of this Autumn's conference.
 If you've already done this, get in touch and let us know about it!

 Want to get in touch with the Labour activists leading this campaign?
 Send them an email.